 As motivating and inspirational as all the speakers were, I want to write about my colleagues in the industry because they touch my heart so profoundly.
 Some of them are at the top of the industry.
 Some of them are in the middle.
 “Living the dream” as the convention theme stated.
 And some are striving to realize their dreams.

-I truly feel that everyone I introduce to these supplements will benefit with enriched, possibly life saving, health advantages.
+I truly feel that everyone I introduce to these supplements will benefit with enriched health advantages.
 I make what I feel is my small contribution, making as many people as I can aware of how much better they may fare with this additional wellness tool put to use for them.

 I did a pretty good job this year and I won an award for introducing so many new customers to our products.
 My surprise was when I received so many heartfelt congratulations from my colleagues.